“Joy is the kind of happiness that doesn’t depend on what happens.” –David Steindl-Rast

 “A Burst of Light” from the forthcoming Selected Works of Audre Lorde

-This collection of twelve essays and 60 poems by “black, lesbian, mother, warrior, poet” Audre Lorde, scheduled to be released by Norton next week, is edited by the contemporary thought leader on race and gender Roxane Gay.
+This collection of twelve essays and 60 poems by “black, lesbian, mother, warrior, poet” Audre Lorde, released by Norton in mid-September, is edited by the contemporary thought leader on race and gender Roxane Gay.

 I was first introduced to “A Burst of Light”in Maria Popova’s infinitely enriching Brain Pickings blog, in which Popova amply showcases Lorde’s luminous courage.
 After her second cancer diagnosis, for which she refuses treatment, Lorde writes in a series of diary entries, as quoted by Popova: